 You may request a sample member capitation assessment no more than once a year.

 A medical group/IPA or capitated facility may request one member capitation assessment, covering one month within the last 12-month period, for no more than 6 members per contract year.

 Sample member capitation review results include confidential and proprietary information.
 The medical group/IPA or capitated facility must sign a confidentiality agreement before receiving a sample member capitation assessment.
 We only present this information in one of our offices.
 The confidentiality agreement states that assessment results may not be removed from the premises.

 We provide a capitation payment summary to each medical/IPA care provider group to allow the medical group to reconcile the monthly capitation payment.
 The payment amount is the sum of the amount from the core transaction processing system, plus any non-system adjustments.

 We use capitation adjustments in a variety of circumstances.
-Each adjustment consists of a three-character Capitation Adjustment Code.
+Each adjustment consists of a 3-character Capitation Adjustment Code.
 Each adjustment code has a corresponding description.
-We use adjustment codes to administer a specific system-generated payment or carve-out per your participation agreement.
+We use adjustment codes to administer a specific system- generated payment or carve-out per your Agreement.
 We also use a code for a non-system adjustment.

 The flat file contains only the capitation adjustment code.
 However, the CP7020 image report contains both the capitation adjustment code and corresponding description.

 We give care providers documentation, as specified in this guide, in support of each capitation payment.